spfitzpatrick/getdata-009/CodeBook.md

 The interested user is referred to the features_info.txt file provided with the data set for a more complete description of the techniques used to derive the 561 features from the raw data assembled by the original project team.

+The names applied to the various measurements are derived from the original names specified in the input data set.
+However some transforms have been applied to these names which contain characters which may confuse some R data frame column methods.
+Specifically, parentheses has been removed from the original names, and hyphens have been replaced by underscore characters.
+With this knowledge the end-user can easily relate the column names of the tidied and the output data sets, to those of the input data set.

 Some of the resultant variables are specified as dimensionless.
 The application of a fourier transform to time domain measurements results in a frequency domain output.
 The original units of measure (G, radians etc) are no longer applicable to the transformed data.
 Excepting those cases where the original code book specifies that an f* measurement is a frequency measurement (identified by the _meanFreq suffix)